FreyrSCADA/IEC-60870-5-104/README.md

-IEC 104 Server Simulator developed to test the functionalities of IEC 60870-5-104 stack Source code Library - server Operation.
+IEC 101 Server Simulator developed to test the functionalities of IEC 60870-5-101 stack Source code Library - server Operation.

 We can add up to 50 server node in the simulator.
 Every server node will work independently.

-Simulator window shows the status & connection ip address, port number, redundancy enabled or not, If Redundancy enabled it shows, the redundant source ip address, port .
+Simulator window shows the status & connection port number, redundancy enabled or not, If Redundancy enabled it shows, the redundant source ip address, port .

 The user can update the monitoring Point information.
 The following parameters can change Value and quality bits.